 - The teacher reads the text to the class. (auditory)

-- The teacher reads for a third time. (auditory) (note taking)
+- The teacher reads for the third time. (auditory) (note-taking)

 - The teacher puts the students into pairs or small groups, and they discuss together their notes and what they understood. (speaking) (vocabulary)